eXotech-code/BMB/README.md

 # Overview

 Basic Multipurpose Backend is a backend layer written in C++,  designed to be fast and modular.
-It's most important purpose is to provide backend infrastructure for my portfolio website.
+Its most important purpose is to provide backend infrastructure for my portfolio website.
 In the future it could be extended with new modules to work with other projects.

 # Planned services